Charity shops in Ellesmere Port

 What happens if our charity declines the offer?

 The decision is entirely the charity’s.
-A declined written valuation means the items come back by tracked, insured delivery at no charge, and there is no fee for a valuation that does not lead to a sale.
+A declined written valuation means the items come back by tracked, signed-for delivery at no charge, and there is no fee for a valuation that does not lead to a sale.

 When and how is the charity paid?